 We absolutely adore this bright and fresh strawberry salad!

 The sweet strawberries and tender spinach pair amazingly with the tangy balsamic dressing.

-We adore this bright & fresh strawberry spinach salad.
-My mother-in-law made a similar one from a recipe in her “Marshall Field’s Cookbook” years ago and I immediately fell in love.
-It’s been a recurring salad in our kitchen since.
+My mother-in-law made a similar recipe from her "Marshall Field's Cookbook" years ago.
+And it's been a recurring salad and side dish in our kitchen ever since.

 - Dijon mustard

-- Water to thin (or use olive oil for a smoother consistency)
+- Water to thin: Or you can use olive oil for a smoother consistency.